GoogleChrome/developer.chrome.com/site/en/blog/blinkng/index.md

 _Blink_ refers to Chromium's implementation of the [web platform](https://en.wikipedia.org/wiki/Web_platform), and it encompasses all the phases of rendering prior to compositing, culminating in _compositor commit_.
 You can read more about blink rendering architecture in a previous [article](/blog/renderingng-architecture/#render-process-main-thread-components) in this series.

 [Blink](https://en.wikipedia.org/wiki/Blink_(browser_engine)) began life as a fork of [WebKit](https://en.wikipedia.org/wiki/WebKit), which is itself a fork of [KHTML](https://en.wikipedia.org/wiki/KHTML), which dates to 1998.
 It contains some of the oldest (and most critical) code in Chromium, and by 2014 it was definitely showing its age.
-In that year, we embarked on a set of ambitious projects under the banner BlinkNG, with the goal of addressing long-standing deficiencies in the organization and structure of the Blink code.
+In that year, we embarked on a set of ambitious projects under the banner of what we're calling BlinkNG, with the goal of addressing long-standing deficiencies in the organization and structure of the Blink code.
 This article will explore BlinkNG and its constituent projects: why we did them, what they accomplished, the guiding principles that shaped their design, and the opportunities for future improvements they afford.

 {% Img src="image/HodOHWjMnbNw56hvNASHWSgZyAf2/eg6i9S7UHWfrkF9Oube7.png", alt="The rendering pipeline before and after BlinkNG.", width="800", height="362" %}

 ## Rendering pre-NG

-The rendering pipeline was always conceptually split into phases (_style_, _layout_, _paint_, and so on), but the abstraction barriers were leaky.
+The rendering pipeline within Blink was always conceptually split into phases (_style_, _layout_, _paint_, and so on), but the abstraction barriers were leaky.
 Broadly speaking, the data associated with rendering consisted of long-lived, mutable objects.
 These objects could be—and were—modified at any time, and were frequently recycled and reused by successive rendering updates.
-It was impossible to answer simple questions such as:
+It was impossible to reliably answer simple questions such as:

 -  Does the output of style, layout, or paint need to be updated?
 -  When will these data get their "final" value?